hadronized/blog/Volumetric_Light_Shafts.md

 # Volumetric light shafts

-On the last weekend, I was at the Revision demoparty (Eastparty).
+On the last weekend, I was at the Revision demoparty (Easterparty).
 It’s a meeting of friends and great people doing graphics, music, code and that kind of fun and pretty stuff.
 I didn’t release anything, but I’ve been working on a release for a while now, and I was lacking something in my engine: *light